TODAY’S GAME OVERVIEW

 HASEN CHASING HISTORY

 Leading the Knighthawks into their third season of the expansion-era is an all-too-familiar face in head coach Mike Hasen.
 One of the most decorated coaches in league history, Hasen is certainly no stranger to Rochester, having previously served as head coach of the former Knighthawks franchise from 2011 to 2019.
 In nine seasons behind the bench with the original Knighthawks, Hasen guided Rochester to an 81-75 regular season record while leading the team to six playoff appearances.
 The Knighthawks also finished among the top two teams in the East Division six different times under Hasen, including each of the first five seasons (2011-2015).
 Hasen’s most successful run at the helm of the Knighthawks came from 2012-14 when he made National Lacrosse League history by leading Rochester to an unprecedented three straight Champion’s Cups.
 He remains the only NLL bench boss to accomplish the feat.
-With 91 career wins, including four last season, Hasen remains on pace to become just the sixth coach in NLL history to reach 100 career wins.
-Joining Hasen, who is also a four-time Mann Cup winner as head coach of the Peterborough Lakers of Major Series Lacrosse, and assistant coach Pat O’Toole for this season is Gavin Prout, who replaces Mat Giles as the team’s offensive coach.
-Arguably one of the biggest names in the sport of lacrosse, Prout has won at all levels of competition as both a player and a coach.
-His distinguished resume includes league championships in the National Lacrosse League (2006) and Major League Lacrosse (2002, 2005, 2008, 2009) as well as a Mann Cup in 2000 and pair of Minto Cups in 1997 and 1999.
-Internationally, he’s also a five-time medal winner with Team Canada, including three gold medals.
-Most recently, the Whitby, Ontario, native won his first medal as a coach after leading Canada to a gold medal finish at the 2022 IIJL World Junior Lacrosse Championship.
+With 95 career wins entering the weekend, including four last season, Hasen remains on pace to become just the sixth coach in NLL history to reach 100 career wins.
+Hasen recently surpassed legendary head coach Les Bartley for sixth all-time following the win over Halifax on Feb.
+11. By season’s end, Hasen will also have coached more than 200 professional games, becoming the second this season behind Georgia’s Ed Comeau, who previously served as head coach of the original Knighthawks franchise, and only the fifth head coach in NLL history to do so.

 THE BEST OFFENSE IS A GOOD DEFENSE

-Much of Rochester’s early season success can be attributed to the increase in offensive production from its defensemen and transition players combined with the steady and consistent goaltending of Rylan Hartley.
-After setting the single-season franchise record for assists by a defenseman in 2021-22, veteran Dan Coates is off to another productive start this season with three points (1+2) in his first four games, including a goal in the win over Albany on Dec.
-17. Tyler Halls, meanwhile, is assembling what could be a career-year for the second-year defenseman.
+Much of Rochester’s first-half success can be attributed to the increase in offensive production from its defensemen and transition players combined with the steady and consistent goaltending of Rylan Hartley.
+Matt Gilray currently ranks seventh in scoring amongst all transition players with 16 points and continues to lead the league with three-game winning goals.
+Coming off his three-goal performance against New York on Feb.
+25, Brad Gillies remains at a close second with 13 points after recording at least one point in nine of his first 11 appearances.
+Tyler Halls, meanwhile, is assembling what could be a career-year for the second-year defenseman.
 After securing a full-time roster spot last season, Halls has emerged as one of the Knighthawks’ most reliable and versatile assets among the team’s defensive core.
-In addition to his offensive contributions, Halls recently cemented his status as the team’s primary face-off specialist having gone 41-for-96 at the center dot this season, good for a .43% success rate.
-He recently established the new single-game franchise record for most face-off wins following his 18-win performance in Rochester’s win at Albany on Dec.
+In addition to his offensive contributions, Halls recently cemented his status as the team’s primary face-off specialist having gone 99-for-280 at the center dot this season, good for a 35.4% success rate.
+He also established the new single-game franchise record for most face-off wins following his 18-win performance in Rochester’s win at Albany on Dec.
 17, besting the 17 originally set by Jay Thorimbert and later matched by Chris Willman during the team’s inaugural campaign in 2019-20.
-His 41 face-off wins rank fifth in the NLL while his four assists are tied for second-most amongst all defensive players.
-Additionally, he’s tied for 14th overall in the NLL with a team-high 31 loose ball recoveries.
-Hartley has been the main catalyst to Rochester’s perfect start to the season.
-Through four starts, Harley leads the NLL in wins (4) and saves (165) and is tied for third in minutes played (240).
-He also owns the best goals-against average (10.00) among all qualified goaltenders and is fourth with a .800 save percentage.
-Offensively, he’s recorded two assists and 17 loose ball recoveries.
+His 99 face-off wins rank 11th in the NLL while his six assists are tied for 15th-most amongst all defensive players.
+The young Hartley has been a mainstay between the pipes for the Knighthawks and the catalyst to Rochester’s 8-3 start to the season.
+Through 11 starts, Hartley is second amongst all netminders in minutes (661) and saves (465) and sits third in wins (8) entering play this weekend.